What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Introduction

-Methods for the estimation of heterogeneous treatment effects (HTEs) from randomized trials or observational studies has been receiving a lot of attention during the past decade, triggered by an increasing demand from personalized medicine and the need for refined methods in causal inference.
-In particular, different variations of random forests \citep{Breiman_2001} have been suggested for HTE estimation, which can be roughly grouped in two classes.
+In the statistical literature, methods for the estimation of such heterogeneous treatment effects (HTEs) from randomized trials or observational studies has been receiving a lot of attention during the past decade, triggered by an increasing demand from personalized medicine and the need for refined methods in causal inference.
+In particular, different variations of random forests \citep{Breiman_2001} have been suggested for HTE estimation, and seem promising candidates for addressing the statistical challenges we are facing here.
+Random forest variants for HTE estimation can be roughly grouped in two classes.

 The \emph{first class} of methods employs random forests to estimate the expected outcomes given covariates separately in the treatment groups.
 The conditional average treatment effect (CATE) then corresponds to the difference in estimated mean factual and counterfactual outcomes.
 Notably, the virtual twins method \citep{Foster_Taylor_Ruberg_2011} has adopted this approach using random forests.
 Improvements can be obtained by additionally considering treatment-covariate-interactions or fitting separate (synthetic) forests for each treatment group \citep{Foster_Taylor_Ruberg_2011, Dasgupta_Szymczak_Moore_Bailey_2014, Ishwaran_Malley_2014}.
 Moreover, \cite{Lu_Sadiq_Feaster_Ishwaran_2018} proposed a bivariate imputation approach which uses a bivariate splitting rule \citep{Ishwaran_Kogalur_2008, Tang_Ishwaran_2017} that simultaneously considers the expected outcome under both treatments.
-In a more general setup, \cite{Kuenzel_Sekhon_2019} introduced X-learners, a class of meta-algorithms which build upon any supervised/regression algorithm including random forests, Bayesian regression trees \citep[BART,][]{Hill_2011, Chipman_2010}, or neural networks.
+In a more general setup, \cite{Kuenzel_Sekhon_2019} introduced X-learners, a class of meta-algorithms which build upon any supervised/regression algorithm including random forests, Bayesian regression trees \citep[BART,][]{Chipman_2010, Hill_2011, Starling_Murray_Lohr_2021}, or neural networks.
 Most forest methods were initially developed for randomized controlled trials and have later been adapted to be more robust to confounding.
 For example, the pollinated transformed outcome forests of \cite{Powers_Qian_Jung_2018} build a single forest on propensity score weighted outcomes instead of the original outcomes to account for confounding.